| ||Business Location:|

 5) How can I add application data, games and demos to the MCC?

-The MCC ships together with the C64Forever software for your PC.
+The MCC ships together with the C64Forever and AMIGA Forever.

-Another way to add games is to use the .INI File generator posted as free download in our download section.
-Additionally, we have introduced a USER folder on the SD-card into which your your ROMs can be simply copied.
+Additionally, we have introduced a USER folder on the SD-card into which your

 Multiple Classic Computer USER FAQ section